daniel-mooney/daniel-mooney/README.md

 - 👋 Hi, I’m @daniel-mooney
-- 👀 I’m interested in robotics and R&D
+- 👀 I’m interested in robotics and transformative technology
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Haskell and Aiken
 - 💞️ I’m looking to collaborate with anything.
 The more to learn!
 - 📫 How to reach me ...